rev2205/ThinkHub/README.md

 ThinkHub addresses this challenge by providing a user-friendly platform where:
 Students can register and list their academic interests, projects, and other relevant details.
 Teachers can find students who may benefit from their guidance or who can assist in specific academic projects or research.
-Administrators can manage and oversee the interaction within the community, ensuring a productive networking environment.
-Features

 User Profiles: Separate registration portals for students and teachers, capturing detailed information such as academic domains, projects, and professional expertise.